shouvikChoudhury/quiz-app/README.md

 Result : User can see their final score and compare their answer with correct answer for all 15 questions serial wise.
 Also user can bo go to back to home.

-CODE SETUP : Clone this git repo and run npm install
+CODE SETUP : Clone this git repo and run npm install.
+Then run npm start.